ludwigschwardt/python-gnureadline/README.rst

 The latest development version is available from the `GitHub repository`_.

+If you are using Windows, which also ships without GNU Readline, you might want to consider using the `pyreadline3`_ module instead, which is a readline replacement written in pure Python that interacts with the Windows clipboard.

 .. _GNU Readline: http://www.gnu.org/software/readline/
 .. _Editline: http://www.thrysoee.dk/editline/
 .. _site: https://docs.python.org/library/site.html